MatejKafka/Pog/README.md

 Short visual intro: [https://pog.matejkafka.com](https://pog.matejkafka.com) (slighly outdated)

 Pog is an in-development package manager for Windows, written for PowerShell 5.
-Unlike most existing Windows package managers, which delegate to existing program installers, Pog manages the whole package installation process end-to-end, preferring installation from package archives instead.
-The packages are encapsulated by redirecting their default data directories to a package-local directory, This also provides first-class support for portable packages, which can be moved between machines without reinstallation.
+Unlike most existing Windows package managers, which delegate to existing program installers, Pog installs packages from static archives with a readable package manifest.
+The packages are encapsulated by redirecting their default data directories to a package-local directory, providing first-class support for portable packages, which can be moved between machines without reinstallation.

 **The project is pretty usable in its current state, but there's a lot of on-going development, and the documentation is lacking.
 If anything seems broken or you're not sure how to do something, feel free to open an issue. :)**